Murdoch McKenzie (footballer): Football career

 His performances earned him a transfer to the ambitious Portsmouth club, where the local newspaper, the Evening News, suggested he was chosen because he played in "what is now known to be 'the Pompey style': constructive, unselfish, thoughtful, determined, and – when necessary – forceful", and "should do well in the more congenial surroundings at Fratton Park with real football, rather than the tearaway and haphazard conditions in vogue at Darlington".
 On the opening day of the season, "the best goal of the match came when McKenzie, obtaining twenty-five yards out, side-stepped an opponent, and shot, at a tremendous pace, into the corner of the net" to complete a 3–1 win against local rivals Southampton.
 He kept his place for the next three matches, defeats at Manchester City and Oldham Athletic and a home win against Fulham, but the previous season's incumbent, David Watson, returned to the inside-left position for the next match.
 McKenzie continued to play for Portsmouth's reserve team in the Southern League and London Combination, but those four matches were his last for the first team.

 McKenzie returned to Scotland and joined Hamilton Academical; he played ten Division One matches in the first half of the 1927–28 season and scored once, a penalty in a 6–3 defeat of Dunfermline Athletic.
 Although still in his 20s, it appears he made no further appearances in senior football after this.

-At the start of the Second World War he was with the Royal Pioneer Corps and was promoted to corporal, but returned to his hometown suffering from tuberculosis and died there aged 41.
+At the start of the Second World War he served with the Pioneer Corps and was promoted to corporal, but returned to his hometown suffering from tuberculosis and died there aged 41.